FrenchKit/Mastering-code-generation-Classroom/README.md

 # Code Generation Classroom

-Learn to use SwiftGen, Sourcery & other CodeGen tools to improve your productivity and avoid having to type repetitive, boring code.
+Learn to use SwiftGen & Sourcery to avoid having to type repetitive, boring code and improve your productivity and your code's type safety & maintenance!

 ## Requirements

-This classroom expects that you already **know how to write Swift 3+ code** and have written a few (ideally iOS) applications.
+* This classroom expects that you already **know how to write Swift 3+ code** and have written a few (ideally iOS) applications.

-The required tools are:
+* We'll use Xcode 8.x, but Xcode 9.x should work too

-* Xcode 9.x (Xcode 8.x could work for the general principle too, but some examples are using Swift 3.2+'s KeyPaths)
+During the classroom, we'll learn how to install SwiftGen and Sourcery, but you are **encouraged to download the following ZIP files in advance** to have them around in your Download folders and avoid any download latency during the classroom:

 * SwiftGen 5.1.1 ([downloadable here](https://github.com/SwiftGen/SwiftGen/releases/latest))
 * Sourcery 0.8.0 ([downloadable here](https://github.com/krzysztofzablocki/Sourcery/releases/latest))